zappingseb/shinymetaTest/README.md

 # shinymeta - my first try

+Trying a multi output shiny app with reproducibility by [shinymeta](https://github.com/rstudio/shinymeta)

 ## App example

-This repo contains two apps that try using the new shinymeta package.
+This repo contains two apps that try using the new [shinymeta](https://github.com/rstudio/shinymeta) package.
 The apps basically

 1. `Filter` one data set (`event_data`)
 2. `Select` a second data set (`pat_data`)